Sealy Lookout is located within the ecotourism-accredited Bruxner Park Flora Reserve in Orara East State Forest.

-Sealy Lookout was originally developed for visitor use in 1968 when the local Lions Club installed barbecues and other facilities at the site.
+Sealy Lookout was originally developed for visitor use in 1968 when the local Lions Club installed BBQs and other facilities at the site.
 In 1970, during a tour marking the Captain Cook Bicentenary, the royal yacht Britannia docked in Coffs Harbour and Queen Elizabeth II visited the lookout to enjoy the panorama.

 Forest Sky Pier

-The Forest Sky Pier at Sealy Lookout in Orara East State Forest is a unique way to experience the Coffs Coast and mountain views.
+The Forest Sky Pier at Sealy Lookout is a unique way to experience the Coffs Coast and mountain views.
 The Forest Sky Pier is located on an escarpment 310 metres above Coffs Harbour and only 9km from the city centre.
 It projects 21.6 metres beyond the original lookout and offers an expansive vista encompassing Coffs Harbour city, its foreshore and marina, Solitary Islands Marine Park, surrounding mountain ranges and the coastline far into the distance.
 On a clear day you can see 100km to the south.
-Adjacent to the Forest Sky Pier is open daily for visitors, includes parking and toilets, is wheel-chair accessible, and is free.
+Adjacent to the Forest Sky Pier, a fully-accessible picnic shelter is available for those wishing to sit, have a cuppa and enjoy the view.

-Halfway Point Picnic Area
+Swans Crossing Picnic Area